 Columella then concludes by writing that ‘must of the sweetest possible flavour will be boiled down to a third of its original volume and when boiled down, as I have said above, is called defrutum.
 When it has cooled down, it is transferred to vessels and put in store that use may be made of it after a year’.

 Using Columella’s instructions from De Re Rustica, this is how I prepared by defrutum.

 - First, let’s consider our measurements.
 We’re looking at 90 amphorae of grape must and 3 Roman pounds of spice or aromatics, as per Columella.
 An amphora, as a unit of measure for liquids, was approximately 26 litres of volume and a Roman pound was equivalent to approximately 330 grams.
 I reduced these volumes to something more manageable and used 2 kilograms of grapes, that equated to approximately 2 litres of must once smashed, and 1 tbsp of ground fenugreek to make my defrutum.
 If you have fresh fenugreek leaves, use a handful of these as they are likely what was used to flavour this defrutum rather than ground, dried fenugreek/fenugreek seed.
-You can also include iris or sweet-rush (calamus) if you have access to it.

 - Secondly, we’ll also want to consider that the boiling mixture was stirred with fennel stalks acting as a ‘broom’ to keep the must from sticking to the bottom of the pot but the fennel would have flavoured the boiling must somewhat as well.